-Typically called Showa, these are the last of the Big Three varieties (Kohaku, Sanke, Showa) Showa are three coloured koi with red, black and white.
+Typically called Showa, these are the last of the Big Three varieties (Kohaku, Sanke, Showa).
+Showa are three coloured koi with red, black and white.
 Showa are similar to Sanke, however they have black markings (sumi) that extend below the lateral line and typically have sumi on the head.
 Showa are actually black fish with red and white markings.
 Traditional showa have red as the dominant colour with black and white in equal proportions, however modern showa tend to have more white.
+Find more information on our Showa Sanshoku page.

 Often referred to simply as Ogon, these are single colour koi with a metallic sheen.
 This variety includes standard and scaleless (Doitsu) koi.
 The most popular colours are platinum ogon and yellow ogon (Yamabuki).
 Also included are Matsuba Ogon, which have black colouration in the scales giving the fish a ‘pinecone’ effect.
 For people new to the hobby and experienced collectors as well, these fish are often very appealing because the bright colours are highly visible in the pond.